DefaultRisk.com the web's biggest credit risk modeling resource.

 August 3, 2001

-Abstract: This paper proposes a simple approach to infer the risk neutral density of recovery rates implied by the prices of the debt securities of a firm.
-The proposed approach is independent of modeling default arrival rates and allows for the violation of absolute priority rule (APR).
-The paper demonstrates that a new statistic, the adjusted relative spread, captures risk neutral recovery information in debt prices.
+Abstract: This paper proposes a simple approach to infer the risk-neutral density of recovery rates implied by the prices of the debt securities of a firm.
+The proposed approach is independent of modeling default arrival rates and allows for the violation of absolute priority rule.
+The paper demonstrates that a new statistic, the adjusted relative spread, captures risk-neutral recovery information in debt prices.
 Interest rates and firm tangible assets are shown to be significant determinants of the price of recovery.
 An application illustrates the pricing of credit derivatives written on the realized recovery rate.

 JEL Classification: G13, G33.

-Keywords: Recovery rates, APR violation, Risky debt pricing, Credit risk, Credit derivatives.
+Keywords: Recovery rates, Absolute priority rule violation, Risky debt pricing, Credit risk, Credit derivatives.

-Previously titled: A Simple Approach to Estimate Recovery Rates with APR Violation from Debt Spreads
+Previously titled: Pricing the Risk of Recovery in Default with APR Violation --and before that-- A Simple Approach to Estimate Recovery Rates with APR Violation from Debt Spreads

 Download paper (500K PDF) 41 pages